 For example, it is easier to gain credibility to do business as a company, especially if you deal regularly with Japanese companies.

 A company has a limited liability, so the responsibility is limited to the amount of the capital invested.

-After generating certain amount of profit, having a company could offer a possibility to use different tax rates that would eventually allow you to reduce the amount of tax to pay.
+After generating certain amount of profit, having a company could offer a possibility to use different tax rate, this would eventually allow you to reduce the amount of tax to pay.

 If you are starting business with several partners, it is easier to manage the financial aspects by setting up a company.